-Teng Li, Amir Zakerimanesh, Yafei Ou, Armin Badre, and Mahdi Tavakoli, Senior Member, IEEE
+Teng Li , Graduate Student Member, IEEE, Amir Zakerimanesh, Yafei Ou, Armin Badre, and Mahdi Tavakoli, Senior Member, IEEE

 Abstract-Robot-assisted arthroscopic surgery has been increasingly receiving attention in orthopedic surgery.
 To build a robot-assisted system, dynamic uncertainties can be a critical issue that could bring robot performance inaccuracy or even system instability if cannot be appropriately compensated.
 Disturbance observer is a common tool to be used for disturbance estimation and compensation by taking all uncertainties as disturbances, but this will refuse human-robot interaction since the human-applied force will also be regarded as a disturbance by the observer.
 Iterative learning for gravity compensation can be another promising way to solve this problem when gravity compensation is the main concern.
-In this paper, a gravity iterative learning (Git) scheme in Cartesian space for gravity compensation, integrating with an impedance controller, is presented.
-A steady-state scaling strategy is then proposed which released the updating requirements of the learning scheme and also extended its validity to trajectory-tracking scenarios from set-point regulations.
+In this article, a gravity iterative learning (Git) scheme in Cartesian space for gravity compensation, integrating with an impedance controller, is presented.
+A steady-state scaling strategy is then proposed, which released the updating requirements of the learning scheme and also extended its validity to trajectory-tracking scenarios from set-point regulations.
 The deriving process and convergence properties of the Git scheme are presented and theoretically analyzed, respectively.
 A series of simulations and physical experiments are conducted to evaluate the validity of the scaling strategy, the learning accuracy of the Git scheme, and the effectiveness of the learning-based impedance controller.
-Both simulation and experimental results demonstrate good performance and properties of the Git scheme and the learning-based impedance controller.
+Both simulation and experimental results demonstrate